uiceds/project-team492/manuscript.md

 </figure>

 <p style="text-align:justify;">
-Similar trend is observed for the relationship between NO₂ concentration and residential roads and total roads (Figure 3.3-3.4).
+A similar trend is observed for the relationship between NO₂ concentration and residential roads and total roads (Figure 3.3-3.4).
 In case of population, it appears as an exponential curve which describes the pattern very well where initially with the increase in population there is a drastic increase in NO₂ concentration which saturates at a certain point (Figure 3.5).
 Figure 3.6 shows the relationship between NO₂ concentration and the distance from the coast.
 In general, as the distance from the coast will be less, there should be lower concentration of NO₂ due to the ventilation from the winds.
-However, in the figure, we can see higher concentration of NO₂ in some of the places which are closest to coast.
+However, in the figure, we can see a higher concentration of NO₂ in some of the places which are closest to coast.
 It indicates that although coastal distance has an effect on NO₂ but it should be analyzed in combination with other land use pattern because despite the place is closer to coast, if there is high population density and roads, it will have higher NO₂.
 Overall, all of these land-use characteristics have their own effect on the NO₂ concentration and in some cases, there is strong relationship with NO₂.
 </p>
 <figure style="text-align: center;">